+Prerequisite: Open to majors in Health Sciences and Environmental and Occupational Health.
 Corequisite: HSCI 390L.
-Preparatory: MATH 102 or MATH 103 or MATH 105 or MATH 140.
+Preparatory: MATH 102 or MATH 103 or MATH 105 or MATH 106 or MATH 140.
 Principles, theory and practice of statistical analysis in health as they apply to health planning, epidemiological research and experimental research.
-3 hours lecture, 2 hours lab.
+3 hours lecture, 2 hours …

 HSCI 391.
 Computer Application in Health Sciences (3)

 This course covers information technology software from a user perspective, as well as its current application to health disciplines.
 Students will complete assignments that involve hands-on, practical application with a focus on problem solving and critical thinking.

 HSCI 412.
 Medical Care Organization in the U.S. (3)

 Prerequisite: HSCI 314.
 Problems in the administration of health services from a societal perspective.
 Questions of equity in service availability and cost are contrasted with administrative issues.
 Critique of national health insurance and comparison of the recent and proposed U.S. system with health systems of other nations.

 HSCI 413.
 Leadership and Direction in the Administration of Health Services (3)